nkarag/haskell-DBFunctor/README.md

 By implementing these two functions, data type `a` essentially becomes an instance of the type `class RTabular` and thus can be transformed with the  DBFunctor package.
 Currently, we have implemented a CSV data type (any delimeter allowed), based one the [Cassava](https://github.com/haskell-hvr/cassava) library, in order to enable data transformations over CSV files.
 ### Current Status and Roadmap
 Currently (version DBFunctor-0.1.0.0), the DBFunctor package **is stable for in-memory data transformation and queries of CSV files**  (any delimiter allowed), with the **Julius EDSL** (module Etl.Julius) , or directly via RTable functions (module RTable.Core).
 The use of the Julius language is strongly recommended because it simplifies greatly and standardizes the creation of complex ETL flows.
-All in all, currently main features from 1 to 5 (from the list above) have been implemented and main features 6 to 7 are under implementation and will be released in a future version.
+All in all, currently main features from #1 to #5 (from the list above) have been implemented and main features > #5  are future work that will be released in later versions.
 ### Future Vision -> Declarative ETL
 Our ultimate goal is, eventually to make DBFunctor the **first *Declarative library for ETL/ELT, or data processing in general***, by exploiting the virtues of functional programming and Haskell strong type system in particular.
 Here we use "declarative"  in the same sense that SQL is a declarative language for querying data.
 (You only have to state what data you want to be returned and you don't care about how this will be accomplished - the DBMS engine does this for you behind the scenes).